Mega Millions starts new year with estimated $785 million jackpot

 The most recent time was in July, when an anonymous ticket owner in Des Plaines, Illinois, won a historic $1.34 billion prize.

-The Mega Millions jackpot is the largest since a single ticket in California won a historic $2.04 billion Powerball jackpot on Nov.
+The Mega Millions jackpot is the largest since a single ticket in California won a record $2.04 billion Powerball jackpot on Nov.
 8. A winner has yet to be announced.

 The odds of winning the Mega Millions' top prize are 1 in 302.6 million.